praannavv/twitter-clone/README.md

-⚛️ Tech Stack: React.js, MongoDB, Node.js, Express, Tailwind
-🔐 Authentication with JSONWEBTOKENS (JWT)
-🔥 React Query for Data Fetching, Caching etc.
+Tech Stack
+Frontend: React.js
+Backend: Node.js, Express
+Database: MongoDB
+Styling: Tailwind CSS
+Authentication: JSON Web Tokens (JWT)
+Data Fetching & Caching: React Query
+Image Management: Cloudinary
+Core Features
+User Management

 👥 Suggested Users to Follow
+📝 Edit Profile Information
+🖼️ Edit Cover Image and Profile Picture
+Post Management

-✍️ Creating Posts
+✍️ Create Posts
-🗑️ Deleting Posts
+🗑️ Delete Posts (if you are the owner)
-💬 Commenting on Posts
+💬 Comment on Posts
-❤️ Liking Posts
+❤️ Like Posts
-🔒 Delete Posts (if you are the owner)
+🔒 Edit and Delete Posts (if you are the owner) Notifications

-📝 Edit Profile Info
-🖼️ Edit Cover Image and Profile Image
-📷 Image Uploads using Cloudinary
-🔔 Send Notifications
+🔔 Send Notifications to Users
+Image Handling

+📷 Upload Images using Cloudinary
-🌐 Deployment
+Deployment

+🌐 Deploy your application for production
-⏳ And much more!
+And much more!